How to check your horse’s gut sounds.

-- The right side top is the caecum and large intestine.
+- The right side top is the cecum and large intestine.

 - The right side bottom is the large intestine.

-The top and bottom location are roughly marked on the photo.
-Your Veterinarian can give you more specific locations on your horse that match his anatomy and shape.
+- The top and bottom locations are roughly marked on the photo.
+Your veterinarian can give you more specific locations on your horse that match his anatomy and shape.
 Armed with a stethoscope, you now have the tools you need to better take care of your horse!

 If you want to easily shop for horse supplies, you can click these links.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!